cosmos/sdk-tutorials/scavenge/tutorial/04-messages.md

 The Message `struct` contains all the necessary information when revealing a solution:

 - `Scavenger` - Who is revealing the solution.
-- `SolutionHash` - The scrambled solution.
+- `SolutionHash` - The scrambled solution (hash).
-- `SolutionScavengerHash` - This is the plain text version of the solution.
+- `SolutionScavengerHash` - This is the hash of the combination of the solution and the person who solved it.

 This message also fulfils the `sdk.Msg` interface.